 After having children of my own, I experienced a great deal of stress about balancing the duties of my job with my responsibilities as a mother.
 Sick children, field trips, school events, and doctors’ appointments became the things of nightmares because I was so worried about how it would look to my coworkers and the leadership team.
-I didn’t want to disappoint them or become the subject of the vicious judgement I had witnessed when other parents in the office left work to tend to a family responsibility.
+I didn’t want to disappoint them or become the subject of the vicious judgment I had witnessed when other parents in the office left work to tend to family responsibility.
 It became clear that I was going to have to make a choice – my job or my family.

 As life would have it, through a series of events that could be their very own blog post, I now have 8 children at home.
 This year we had a kindergartener, 5th grader, 6th grader, 7th grade, 8th grader, sophomore and senior spread across five public schools…and one in daycare.
 Working is a necessity for both me and my spouse, but a traditional workplace with rigid hours and inflexible policies would be impossible.
 Simply getting all the kids to school is a process that takes 2 hours!

 I needed major flexibility, and I am so glad I found it.